Vote 2012 Map Center

 The Vote 2012 Map Center is built on the Dojo toolkit's graphics library, which lets the graphics work on any device that can render images using SVG, VML or the HTML5 canvas element.
 That means there's no Flash involved anywhere—which also means it works on Apple iOS devices.
 That's a nice goal anyway, given their market penetration, but it's a bigger deal for us because our on-air editors and correspondents can use an iPad to control the graphics they're using in real time.
 (Everyone's still getting used to that, but we're getting better.)

-Right now, there are three basic kinds of functionality in the application (with more to come once some external funding issues get resolved): live results via the Associated Press, static maps of demographic data and an Electoral College calculator.
-It's a big project for us, and it's been a crazy ride so far.
+Some of the functionality in the Map Center includes: live results via the Associated Press, static maps of demographic data and an Electoral College calculator (which one Reader's Digest writer described as "fun" and "the best").
+It's a big project for us, and it's been a crazy ride.